FAQ

 • Underwriting Contingencies (case specific)

-74. Does Spectrum require certain Plan Document language?
+60. Does Spectrum require certain plan document language?

-Yes, all Plan Documents must include acceptable definitions and/or provisions relating to the following areas:
+Yes, all plan documents must include acceptable definitions and/or provisions relating to the following:

 • Coordination of Benefits